asony03/HouseHunt/README.md

 ##### How to receive email when a Realtor replies to your inquiries?
 While creating a house hunter, use a valid email id that can be accessed so as to check the email functionality when a realtor replies to an inquiry.
 Also be sure to check your spam folder for the email.

+##### Corner cases handling
+When a real esate company is deleted, all the houses as well as the realtors associated with the company is deleted.
+With the deletion of a house, the inquiries as well as the potential buyers list is also cleared.

 ***

 All other functionalities should be self explanatory.